 Evaluation may include

 - Bone Scan

 Computer-aided surgery (navigation) has received much attention in recent years.
 This type of surgery involves a camera and computer system to guide the surgeon through the procedure.
 Proponents of computer-aided surgery believe that it gives the physician the opportunity to better customize the surgery for the patient’s specific anatomy.
-Claims are made that this allows less invasive techniques and quicker recovery times.
-Dr. Scott was the first orthopaedic surgeon in the Inland Northwest area to test and make use of computer-aided surgery technology and also helped to develop the system for a major manufacturer.
-While this technique can be effective, it’s important to know that current non-computer-assisted techniques are very effective and can be preferable for many patients.
-Dr. Scott is an expert in this area of computer-assisted navigation and it’s important to talk with him about the most effective surgery technique for your needs.
+Researchers claim that this can allow for less invasive techniques and quicker recovery times.
+Dr. Scott was the first orthopaedic surgeon in the Inland Northwest to test computer-aided surgery technology.
+He also helped to develop the system for a major manufacturer.
+While this technique can be effective, however, it’s important to know that current non-computer-assisted techniques are also highly effective and can be preferable for many patients.
+Dr. Scott is an expert in this area of computer-assisted navigation.
+It’s important to talk with him about the most effective surgery technique for your needs.

-Ceramic-on-metal replacements are a more recent development in hip replacement.
-Dr. Scott has completed important research on this type of hip replacement and the Spokane Joint Replacement Center is one of just 12 sites nationwide leading this clinical research.
-Early clinical studies show a minimal amount of wear, making these implants a promising option for younger patients who will need a durable hip that can last for decades.
-This is not yet FDA-approved, but Dr Scott‘s patients were allowed access to this leading technology.
+Ceramic-on-metal hip implants are a more recent development.
+Dr. Scott has completed important research on this type of hip replacement, making Orthopedic Specialty Clinic one of just 12 sites nationwide leading this clinical research.
+Early studies show a minimal amount of wear, making these implants a promising option for younger patients who need a durable hip that can last for decades.
+This ground-breaking technology is still in the process of receiving FDA approval, but Dr Scott‘s patients have already received access to its benefits.